-\ac{RA} for a multi-tier cognitive satellite-\ac{HAPS} network with \ac{NOMA} was studied in~\cite{10086608}.
+Later, \ac{RA} for a multi-tier cognitive satellite-\ac{HAPS} network with \ac{NOMA} was studied by Liu~\textit{et al.}~\cite{liu2023resource}.
 The model included a primary satellite and a secondary \ac{HAPS} network sharing spectrum via underlay cognitive radio to serve terrestrial users.
 The sum-rate maximization problem for the secondary network was addressed under \ac{NOMA} group connectivity limits, power constraints, and \ac{QoS} requirements.
 The proposed joint \ac{RA} algorithm (sub-channel and power allocation) outperformed orthogonal multiple access, especially as user or sub-channel numbers increased.

 Introducing smaller aerial components, such as \acp{LAPS} like drones, into the network architecture adds an additional degree of freedom in deployment planning.
 While this approach can further improve coverage and system capacity, it also complicates \ac{RA} due to the need for dynamic load balancing and \ac{3D} placement of mobile network nodes.
-An aerial heterogeneous cellular network with \ac{HAPS}-based macrocells and \ac{LAPS}-based femtocells was studied in~\cite{8533584}.
+An aerial heterogeneous cellular network with \ac{HAPS}-based macrocells and \ac{LAPS}-based femtocells was studied by Helmy and Arslan~\cite{helmy2018utilization}.
 Using stochastic geometry, the authors analyzed cell loads, outage probability, optimal \ac{LAPS} placement, and downlink \ac{SINR}.
 Results showed that users associated with an \ac{LAPS} \ac{BS} experienced much lower outage probability, and the proposed \ac{LAPS} positioning algorithm further reduced outages.